Chanchal2125/It-is-For-Everyone/README.md

 <br>
 <img src="https://github.com/CODING-Enthusiast9857/It-is-For-Everyone/blob/main/Hacktoberfest.png" alt="Hacktoberfest2022" width=100%>

+# ✨ For contribution
+- You can contribute your code in any one language like c, c++, java, python etc.
+- Your code should be neat and clean
+- You can add any code but it should not be repeated.
+To avoid redundancy, check all codes before
+- Add your code to the relevant folder
+    - e.g If your code contains Python code then it should be in python folder

 # 📚 Contribution rules
 - Do NOT remove other content.
 - Add your name to the <b>CONTRIBUTORS.md</b> file